EBoisseauSierra/superset-indicator-chart/README.md

 ## Features
 * markdown field for customizing layout
 * function field for defining data to background color mapping
-* horizontal or vertical orientation of multiple items when query result has multiple rows

 ## Screenshots